🔥Crypto Fireside #7 — Interviews with crypto people.

 - LX: Be humble and read.
 Read everything you can get your hands on.
 The amount of study and research you have to do now to get up to speed with what’s happening is so much more than what it was back then.
 You’ve got a lot to learn before you can dip your toes.

 - Understand human needs.
-The technology is interesting and important but the way in which humans use it is a key part.
-What drove us back then was designing for a human need, building for human engagement and interaction, the things that humans craved.
-That’s worked really well for us so if you’re coming in now, think about what is it that people want, what is it that people can be emotional about, what is it that people will really feel a personal connection to.
+Technology is interesting and important but the way in which humans use it is a key part.
+What drove us back then was designed for a human need, building for human engagement and interaction, the things that humans craved.
+That’s worked really well for us so if you’re coming in now, think about what is it that people want, what is it that people can be emotional about, and what is it that people will really feel a personal connection to.
 In gambling, it’s so inherently connected to human emotion, the highs and the lows you experience are so emotive, that you can’t gamble and not have some kind of emotional experience, that kind of defeats the whole purpose.

 - Don’t start a business that you’re not passionate about.
 Make sure that it’s your passion, this thing that you will live and die by, breathe every moment of every day because that’s what it takes.
 It can consume your life.
 You should have a personal connection with what you build and you should care about how it fits with the world and the people who would use it.